mikedowney-co-uk/jam_2023/spectrum/README.md

 ## The Code

-Unfortunately I don't have the microcontroller code available but what it does is:
+The microcontroller code is written for a PIC 16F18344 but should be easy to adapt for a similar chip.
+It is very straightforward and shouldn't be too hard to re-write to run on something else, such as a member of the Arduino family or even a raspberry pi pico.
+The main thing to be aware of is that the Pi should only have 3.3V applied to a GPIO pin.
 * Reads the ADC and sends the value to the serial port
 * Reads the potentiometer and pauses according to the value (so changing the potentiometer adjusts the sample rate)

-The python code reads in a block of values, performs an FFT and uses the results to set the colours and intensities of the LED matrix.
+The Raspberry Pi code is written in python and reads in a block of values, performs an FFT (using the `scipy` library) and uses the results to set the colours and intensities of the LED matrix.